vidaud/seta/seta-doc/docs/general/how-runs.md

 The EC public knowledge corpus sports rather consistent language and thus the features could have been created from phrases instead of words like in general language.

 #### 2.1.1 Phrase compositionality

 This is possibly the single most critical step where textual features in the form of phrases have been engineered.
-Many months were spent attempting to create “the best” phrase engine with these results:

-+ Word ngrams are useless in a corpus with fixed vocabulary and complicated phrases

-+ Dependency tagging (e.g. JJ*NN* for a chain of adjectives and nouns) misses many important phrases

-+	We hoped that the Google Text-Rank algorithm would be able to catch compound phrases

-+ Dependency parsing of a noun phrase as produced by the *Stanford CoreNLP17 java engine*[^1] or better *spaCy18*[^2] python library can provide high quality dependency tagging and identify the noun phrase correctly, but catch many artefacts on the way

-+ Iteratively cleaned noun phrases created from noun dependency trees can then produce even very high-quality phrases:
+Iteratively cleaned noun phrases created from noun dependency trees can then produce even very high-quality phrases:

 All together there are about 1 million phrases with a ==frequency higher than 50 out of 26 million identified cleaned phrases.==